 Michelle has an LLB Hons (Law and French) degree from Manchester Metropolitan University, a Masters in European and International Law from the Université de Toulouse and a Certificate in Political Science from Science Po Aix (France).
 She has spent much of her career overseas as a university lecturer and supporting student career development activities.
 Michelle has worked with the European Commission supporting UK industry internationalisation activities and, more recently, for the University of Southampton focusing on “Impact” including employer engagement, knowledge transfer and promoting entrepreneurship.

-Cristobel has worked for senior management as a personal assistant at Hoechst UK, Granada Television and DHL.
-She joined the University of Surrey in 2006 as a PA in the Centre for Environmental Strategy and since 2008 has worked as PA/Department Administrator in the Department of Physics.
-During her time in the Physics Department Cristobel was involved in working on SEPnet 1 from its inception and will now focus on providing support for the development of the GRADnet programme.
+Cristobel has worked for senior management as a personal assistant at Hoechst UK (now Sanofi-Aventis) and Granada Television.
+She took a career break to raise her family and returned to part-time work as PA to the European Operations Director at DHL in 2003.
+She joined the University of Surrey in 2006 as a PA to an Emeritus Professor in the Centre for Environmental Strategy and in 2008 was the PA to the Head of Department of Physics.
+Cristobel was involved in working on SEPnet Phase 1 from its inception and has managed the GRADnet training programme since December 2013.